docarray/docarray/README.md

 🚪 **Door to cross-/multi-modal world**: super-expressive data structure for representing complicated/mixed/nested text, image, video, audio, 3D mesh data.
 The foundation data structure of [Jina](https://github.com/jina-ai/jina), [CLIP-as-service](https://github.com/jina-ai/clip-as-service), [DALL·E Flow](https://github.com/jina-ai/dalle-flow), [DiscoArt](https://github.com/jina-ai/discoart) etc.

+🧑‍🔬 **Data science powerhouse**: greatly accelerate data scientists' work on embedding, k-NN matching, querying, visualizing, evaluating via Torch/TensorFlow/ONNX/PaddlePaddle on CPU/GPU.

+🚡 **Data in transit**: optimized for network communication, ready-to-wire at anytime with fast and compressed serialization in Protobuf, bytes, base64, JSON, CSV, DataFrame.
+Perfect for streaming and out-of-memory data.

+🔎 **One-stop k-NN**: Unified and consistent API for mainstream vector databases that allows nearest neighboour search including Elasticsearch, Redis, ANNLite, Qdrant, Weaviate.

+👒 **For modern apps**: GraphQL support makes your server versatile on request and response; built-in data validation and JSON Schema (OpenAPI) help you build reliable webservices.

 🐍 **Pythonic experience**: designed to be as easy as a Python list.
 If you know how to Python, you know how to DocArray.
 Intuitive idioms and type annotation simplify the code you write.

-🧑‍🔬 **Data science powerhouse**: greatly accelerate data scientists' work on embedding, k-NN matching, querying, visualizing, evaluating via Torch/TensorFlow/ONNX/PaddlePaddle on CPU/GPU.

-🚡 **Data in transit**: optimized for network communication, ready-to-wire at anytime with fast and compressed serialization in Protobuf, bytes, base64, JSON, CSV, DataFrame.

-🎡 **Scale to big data**: handle out-of-memory data via on-disk document store while staying with exact same API experience.
-Supporting classic databases and vector databases to enable faster nearest neighbour search.

-👒 **For modern apps**: GraphQL support makes your server versatile on request and response; built-in data validation and JSON Schema (OpenAPI) help you build reliable webservices.

 🛸 **Integrate with IDE**: pretty-print and visualization on Jupyter notebook & Google Colab; comprehensive auto-complete and type hint in PyCharm & VS Code.